-MEDICATION CONSENT FORM CHILD DAY CARE PROGRAMS PARENT COMPLETE THIS SECT ON (#19 - #23) 19.
-If Section #7A is completed, do the inst authorized prescriber write 12pm?) time to administer the medication?
-(For example, did the licensed Write the specific time(s) the child day care e program is to administer the medication (i.e. : 12 pm): 20.
-I, parent, authorize the day care progra Missy Franklin m to administer the medic ation, as specified o on the front of this form, to (child's name): 21.
-Parent's Name (please print): 22.
-Date Authorize d: Andrea Franklin 9/29/XX 23.
-Parent's Signature: X Andrea Franklin CHILD DAY CARE PROGRAM CO MPLETE THIS SEC TION (#24 - #30) 24.
-Program Name: 25.
-Facility ID Number: 26.
-Program Telephone Number: ABC Child Care 01376 DCC (212) 555-8363 this medication has been given to the day of mplete.
-My signature e indicates that all information needed to give 28.
-Staff's Name (please print): Received from Parent: Carla Carson 30.
-Staff Signature: 9/29/20X X x Carla Carson 04 #00\ IF THE BARE NT DECUESTS TO DISCONTINUE THE MEDICATION PRIOR TO THE DATE INDICATED IN (#15) O DISCONTINUE THE MEDICATION 31.
-I, parent, request that the medication in dicated on this consent to rm be discontinued (Date) Once the medication has been discontinued consent form must be completed. d, I understand that if my o child requires this m edication in the future, a new written medication 32.
-Parent Signature: x LICENSED AUTHORIZED PRESC RIBER TO COMPLE TE AS NEEDE D (#33 - #35) 33.
-Describe any additional training, proced the same series and the same.
-55. Describe any additional training, proced tan miniosa te date foi tille dilla.
-33. Describe any additional training, proced tan ministra to care for this small 33.
-Describe any additional training, procec 33.
-Describe any additional training, procec 34.
-Since there may be instances where the frequency until the medication from the pre the administration of the prescription to take vious prescription is comp changes in a prescription related to dose, time or indicate the date you are ordering the change in 34.
-Since there may be instances where the frequency until the medication from the pre the administration of the prescription to take DATE: vious prescription is comp e place. letely used, please changes in a prescription related to dose, time or 34.
-Since there may be instances where the frequency until the medication from the pre the administration of the prescription to take DATE: By completing this section, the day care pro vious prescription is comp e place. ogram will follow the writte letely used, please changes in a prescription related to dose, time or indicate the date you are ordering the change in
+OTHER BY COUNTY Olo tino PARENT COMPLETE THIS SECT ION (#19 - #23) 19.
+If Section #7A is completed, do the inst authorized prescriber write 12pm?) ☐ Ye c time to administer t he medication?
+(For example, did the licensed Write the specific time(s) the child day care e program is to administer the me dication (i.e.: 12 pm): 20.
+I, parent, authorize the day care progra Carly McMahon m to administer the medic cation, a s specified o n the front of this form, to (child's name): 21.
+Parent's Name (please print): Andrea McMahon 22.
+Da 9/29/X ite Authorized d: 23.
+Parent's Signature: X Andrea McMahon CHILD DAY CARE PROGRAM CO MPLETE THIS SEC TION ((#24 - #30) 24.
+Program Name: ABC Child Care 25.
+Facility ID Number: 01376 DCC 26.
+Program Telephone Number: (212) 555-8363 27.
+I have verified that (#1 - #23) and if app mplete.
+My signature indicates that all information needed to give 28.
+Staff's Name (please print): Carla Carson 29.
+Date R 9/29/20XX eceived from Parent: K 30.
+Staff Signature: x Carla Carson ONLY COMPLETE THIS SECTION (# PRIOR TO THE DATE INDICATED IN , NT RE QUESTS T O DISCONTINUE THE MEDICATION 31.
+I, parent, request that the medication in dicated on this consent fo rm be d iscontinued o on (Date) Once the medication has been discontinued consent form must be completed. d, I understand that if my child red quires this me edication in the future, a new written medication 32.
+Parent Signature: Х LICENSED AUTHORIZED PRESC RIBER TO COMPLE ETE, A S NEEDEI O (#33 - #35) 33.
+Describe any additional training, proced lures or competencies the e day ca re program s taff will need to care for this child. vious prescription is comp hanges in a prescription related to dose, time or ndicate the date you are ordering the change in DATE: By completing this section, the day care program will follow the written instruction on this form and not follow the pharmacy label until the new prescription has been filled.
+35. Licensed Authorized Prescriber's Signature: